 - Late fee: $39 or 2.99%, whichever is greater

-Since purchasing cards act like a charge card, it’s expected that you repay your account balance in full every month.
-For any unpaid balances, your account will accrue a late fee of at least $39.
-If your late payments become common, it’s likely that you could lose the privilege of being able to use this card.
+Since purchasing cards act like charge cards, it’s expected that you repay your account balance in full every month.
+For any unpaid balances, your account will accrue a late fee of at least $39 compared to the 1.5% of the past due amount Capital One charges.

 American Express Purchasing Card Terms